-Proper response to hate crimes and incidents is a high priority for UCPD.
-Not only do these events harm the specific victim, but also the community to which that person belongs.
-Our efficient response with appropriate sensitivity is essential to prevent erosion of public trust, and failure to do so can unnecessarily put our officers and department in the center of conflict.
+UCPD recognizes our role in the proper response to bias-related incidents is a high priority.
+An ongoing conflict between different communities needs to be identified and handled with proper care both to reassure the victims and to help alleviate community tensions and fear.
+Our efficient response with appropriate sensitivity is essential to prevent erosion of public trust.
+Failure to do so can unnecessarily put our officers, the department or the University in the center of conflict.
 We must assure the campus community that hateful acts will not be tolerated while still protecting free speech and the rights of all persons.